paulbradshaw/ml/README.md

 Different models fit different **problems**.

+Models are more specifically represented in a formula, explained below:

 ### The 'hypothesis'

 A machine learning algorithm will typically generate a **hypothesis** which can be applied to new data in order to generate *predictions* or some other result.